Film, Animation and Digital Arts MA – 2023 entry

 Why choose this course

-Our new MA in Film, Animation and Digital Arts is a broad multidisciplinary programme which responds to the latest advancements in moving image production technologies such as virtual production, performance capture and synthesis, and realtime visual effects.
-These and other developments in the digital media arts arena require a new breed of multi-skilled practitioners.
+Our new MA in Film, Animation and Digital Arts is a broad multidisciplinary programme which responds to the latest advancements in moving image production technologies such as virtual production, performance capture and synthesis, and real-time visual effects.

 Our programme seeks to develop your core creative competences in a range of relevant contemporary practices.
 These include: